Eachawy/OCIC-App/README.md

 ### Packaging as jar

-To build the final jar and optimize the VlsPortalFrontend application for production, run:
+To build the final jar and optimize the OCIC application for production, run:

 This will concatenate and minify the client CSS and JavaScript files.
 It will also modify `index.html` so it references these new files.
 To ensure everything worked, run: